EVE-University/aa-package-monitor/README.md

 You can run Package Monitor in one of two modes:

+- Keep everything updated
-- A. Keep apps and selected distribution packages updated
+- Keep apps and selected distribution packages updated

-- B. Keep everything updated
+#### Keep everything updated

-#### Mode A
+In this mode Package Monitor will monitor all installed distribution packages.
+In this mode you will be informed you about updates to any of your distribution packages.

+This is the default operation mode.

+#### Keep apps and selected distribution packages updated

-In mode A Package Monitor will monitor only those distribution packages that contain actually installed Django apps.
+With this mode Package Monitor will monitor only those distribution packages that contain actually installed Django apps.
 In this mode you will be informed if there is an update to any of your apps.
 Note that in mode A other installed distributions packages will not be shown.

-To activate mode A set `PACKAGE_MONITOR_SHOW_ALL_PACKAGES` to `False` in your local settings.
-Note that this is the default mode.
+To activate this mode set `PACKAGE_MONITOR_SHOW_ALL_PACKAGES` to `False` in your local settings.

 You can also add some additional distributions to be monitored.
 For example you might want to add celery.

-#### Mode B

-In mode B Package Monitor will monitor all installed distribution packages.
-In this mode you will be informed you about updates to any of your distribution packages.

-To activate mode B set `PACKAGE_MONITOR_SHOW_ALL_PACKAGES` to `True` in your local settings.

 See also [Settings](#settings) for an overview of all settings.